kpicaza/react-php-lambda/README.md

 * Serverless Framework
 * PHP 7.4.3 or greater

+## Premise

+If Node express can run natively in aws lambda, why not run React-PHP?

 ## Goals

 - [x] Execute an Async PRS-7 Request Handler from PSR-11 container
 - [ ] Execute callable class from PSR-11 container
 - [ ] Execute complete application like DriftPHP from a unique API Gateway entry-point

+## Missing Points

+- [ ] Check Interest in Bref project to add React-php handler
+- [ ] Learn how to deploy React-PHP-FPM 7.4 layer

 ## Especial thanks